zopefoundation/ZConfig/doc/zconfig.rst

 For simplicity, let's assume that the implementation is defined by a Python class.

-The example component we build here will be in the \module{noise}
-package, but any package will do.
+The example component we build here will be in the :mod:`noise` package, but any package will do.
 Components loadable using
 \keyword{\%import} must be contained in the \file{component.xml} file;
-alternate filenames may not be selected by the \keyword{\%import}
+alternate filenames may not be selected by the ``%import`` construct.
-construct.

 Create a ZConfig component that provides a section type to support